ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/contact.md

 weight: 7
 ---

+## Support

-For cluster support, please email support@hpcc.ucr.edu.
+For cluster support, see the [Help and Contacts](https://hpcc.ucr.edu/about/overview/introduction/#help-and-contacts) section of our Introduction.

 ## Facility